Teeth - problems with teeth

 do they do?

-A dentist looks at how your teeth are growing, takes out teeth which can't be mended or are causing a problem for your secondary teeth, and will tell you if you may need a plate or braces to straighten your teeth.
+A dentist looks at how your teeth are growing, checks your teeth for tooth decay.
+If they find a cavity (say kav-it-ee), that's a hole in your tooth, they can clean out the hole, and then put in a filling to stop any more tooth decay.
+A dentist can also take out teeth which can't be mended or are causing a problem for your secondary teeth, and will tell you if you may need a plate or braces to straighten your teeth.
 The dentist is in charge of the team that looks after your teeth.
-If they find a cavity (say kav-it-ee), that's a hole in your tooth, they can clean out the hole, and then put in a filling to stop any more tooth decay.

 A dental therapist checks your mouth for disease such as tooth decay and repairs any damage.
-They also do any treatment that might help to prevent disease such as covering grooves in your teeth with a fissure sealant (say fish-er) and strengthening your teeth with fluoride (say flew-ride).
+They also do any treatment that might help to prevent disease such as covering grooves in your teeth with a fissure sealant (say fish-er) and strengthening your tooth enamel with fluoride (say flew-ride).

 They will also show you how you can prevent disease by taking good care of your mouth, teeth and gums.